meatball133/crystal/concepts/strings/introduction.md

 # Strings

 Crystal has a type known as [`String`][strings] which is used to represent text.
-In Crystal is a String a sequence of unicode characters.
+Crystal strings are sequences of unicode characters.
 Strings are immutable, meaning they cannot be changed once created.
 This means that every time you do a modification on a string a new string is created, thereby the original string is not modified.